 - Use air hand dryers to reduce gripping towels while drying.

-Watters can help you find the right solution for you!
+Watters Plumbing can help you find the right solution for you!

 Every homeowner and senior is different, which means no solution is going to work for everyone.
-At Watters, we take the time to listen to your challenges and needs and help find the best bathroom and accessibility options.
+At Watters Plumbing, we take the time to listen to your challenges and needs and help find the best bathroom and accessibility options.
 That way, you’re able to maintain your independence, stay in your home longer, and have a safer, more comfortable bathroom.
-Stop by our showroom in Menasha or give us a call to discuss our aging in place solutions today.
+Stop by our showroom in Menasha or give us a call to discuss our aging-in-place solutions today.

 PS: Keep in mind that these solutions aren’t just for seniors, either.
 A safer bathroom benefits everyone.
 There are great solutions for Fox Cities homeowners of all ages with disabilities, recovering from an injury or surgery, or thinking ahead for retirement.